Increased checkout completion by 29%

 My role:

-I led the designs for a revamp of the cart/checkout experience that included 3 flows of buying, selling and trading.
+This project is a revamp of the cart/checkout experience for a retail ecommerce website that included 3 flows of buying, selling and trading.
 Below you can find parts of the buying experience.

 Results: